cronicle-edge/cronicle-edge/Readme.md

 In order to modify shell plug script and run it manually user should have Admin or Editor privilege.
 Run privilege only let user to invoke event by ID (on UI side editor will be locked).
 Run users will still be able to modify arguments.
 This way you can let external teams to run some jobs without allowing running arbitrary code

 ### Schedule - Graph View
 Scheduled event page can be viewed as  graph.
 It's useful to track chained jobs.
 Graph nodes are clickable.
 You can also delete event via graph (press del key).
 There is also  cycled chain auto-detection.
-E.g. if job is chaining itself, you'll see warning sign.
+E.g. if job is chaining itself, you'll see warning sign

 ### Workflow Plugin
 Use this plugin to run multiple jobs in parallel, or invoke same event multiple times with different parameters.
 You can run group of jobs based on category or event title prefix.
-To run same event multiple times you can specify comma separated argument list (argument value will be available as JOB_ARG env variable).
+To run same event multiple times you can specify comma separated argument list (argument value will be available as JOB_ARG env variable)

+### SSH Plugin
+Run you code snippets on remote machines over SSH.
+No cronicle agent or openssh installation needed!
+Can even run on Windows hosts (if openssh is configured).
+Use with WF plugin to run on multiple hosts

 ### Event History Chart
 Main page will include a bar  chart showing last N completed jobs.
 It will help to quickly catch failed or long running jobs.
-You can set default job count and scale (linear/logarithmic) via ui.job_chart_limit and ui.job_chart_scale configs.
+You can set default job count and scale (linear/logarithmic) via ui.job_chart_limit and ui.job_chart_scale configs

 ### Webhooks
  You can now set webhooks as an object in config under *web_hooks* property and then refer to it by key.
 This way you can specify custom headers and options.
 You can also rout "text" key (with cronicle message) to some other key, even if it's nested